overcq/oux/README.md

 ## 4. Purpose

-The product is intended for software development in unix-like systems (also inside Windows Substystem for Linux).
+The product is intended for software development in unix-like systems (also inside Windows Subsystem for Linux).

 Parts inside modules: